eclipse-archived/codewind-vscode/dev/bin/README.txt

 You may override the branch with CW_CLI_BRANCH in the env.
 The download will be skipped if the version on disk matches.

-The Appsody version is hard-coded into pull-appsody.sh.
-You may change it there, or override it with APPSODY_VERSION in the env.
+The Appsody version must be set with APPSODY_VERSION in the env, or passed as the first argument to the script.
 The download will always proceed and overwrite the version on disk if necessary.